-Oh how we love California and all its gorgeous drought tolerant plants, though to single out a group of native plants as drought tolerant is a bit of a misnomer since most of California, while not entirely a desert, is a dry, arid climate and the plants that thrive here are naturally drought tolerant.
+Oh how we love all the options for drought tolerant flowers in Northern California.
+We’ve got access to dozens of gorgeous options, though to single out a group of native plants as drought tolerant is a bit of a misnomer since most of California, while not entirely a desert, is a dry, arid climate and the plants that thrive here are naturally drought tolerant.

 There are some varieties of flowering plants that stand out to us as especially hearty and lovely at the same time, and our list of those follows.
 It’s safe to say that many of these flowering plants are also pollinator friendly, which is a bonus, since our winged friends need our help more than ever.